Skip to main content

 Add the hCaptcha Widget to your Webpage

-hCaptcha requires two small pieces of client side code to render a captcha widget on an HTML page.
+hCaptcha requires two small pieces of client side code to render a widget on an HTML page.
 First, you must include the hCaptcha javascript resource somewhere in your HTML page.
 The <script> must be loaded via HTTPS and can be placed anywhere on the page.
 Inside the <head> tag or immediately after the .h-captcha container are both fine.

 <script src="https://js.hcaptcha.com/1/api.js" async defer></script>